M. Waldo Hatler: Biography

 M. Waldo Hatler was born January 6, 1894, at Bolivar, Missouri, elder of two sons of Troy and Rose Hatler.
 His father was a banker and real estate developer.
 Waldo graduated from the University of Michigan Law School in 1914 but never practiced law, instead following his father into banking and real estate.
 He was working in his father's bank at Neosho, Missouri when the United States entered World War I. He attempted to secure a commission in the navy but was turned down for medical reasons.
 He later waived exemption to the draft and was inducted into the army from Neosho.
 Assigned to Company B, 356th Infantry, he had risen to the rank of sergeant when, just days before the armistice, his regiment was halted by the enemy in its advance toward Germany at the Meuse River near the French village of Pouilly.
-Information relative to enemy strength and disposition on the opposite bank was vitally needed and Hatler was one of several men to volunteer.
+Information relative to enemy strength and disposition on the opposite bank was vitally needed and Hatler along with David B. Barkley gathered the information.
+Both received the Medal of Honor.

 Extensive biographical and autobiographical information is contained in The M. Waldo Hatler Story, a book compiled and published by in 1968 by his widow Margaret Hatler, using the Ozarkana Book Press (Neosho, Mo.) imprint.

 M. Waldo Hatler is buried at Grand Army of the Republic Cemetery, Sulphur Springs, Arkansas.